-The A.S. in Music degree is a two-year program designed to provide training in music reading, analysis, and performance which will enhance the skills needed for employment in music related fields.
-The intention of this degree is to provide music skills, experience, and knowledge appropriate for music related occupations rather than to prepare for transferring into a four-year degree program.
+The A.S. in Music degree is a two-year program designed to provide training in music reading, analysis, and performance, which will enhance the skills needed for employment in music fields.
+The intention of this degree is to provide music skills, experience, and knowledge appropriate for music related occupations.
 Persons currently employed in music business or ministry may find the two-year degree program of particular value.
 The degree may also appeal to students who desire a credible but significantly shortened preparations for employment in fields requiring knowledge of music at this level.
 An audition is required for which the student must prepare two pieces of their choice demonstrating readiness to enter a college music degree program.